bleudev/bleudev/README.md

 ### Hi, i'm bleudev 👋

-I'm just developer from Russia and i like such languages as Python, JavaScript and C++ (to solve the Olympics).
-Also i adore Minecraft developerment and develop mods on [modrinth](https://modrinth.com/user/bleudev).
-I'm in [Honey Team](https://github.com/honey-team).
+I'm just developer from Russia and i like such languages as Java, Kotlin and Python.
+Also i ADORE Minecraft developerment and develop mods on [modrinth](https://modrinth.com/user/bleudev).

 ### Here's my projects